-In Sparta or the Prussian Military Command or the English public school system, all seemingly rather dated in our cossetted era, hard realities were consciously factored into training.
+In Sparta or the Prussian military command or the English public school system, all passé in our cossetted era, hard realities consciously were factored into training.
 In ancient Rome, no soldier could play a full part in Vox Populi or even marry until his thirties and his military service was done.
-Fidel Castro before the Cuban revolution camped out in harsh conditions in the Sierra Maestra mountains, Elizabeth I - persecuted by Lady Jane Grey amongst others - all had their teeth and wits sharpened by hardship.
+Fidel Castro before the Cuban revolution encamped in basic conditions in the Sierra Maestra mountains, Mao Zedong jailed by the Taichi'uts or during his Long March, Elizabeth I - persecuted by Lady Jane Grey amongst others - all had their teeth and wits sharpened by hardship.
 They learnt from it.
 It was a part of their private journey in this Vale of Tears.
-Mao's elite when he was in power had to spend a month a year mucking out on farms to instil in them such lessons.
+Mao's elite when he was in power had to spend a month a year in farms mucking out so as to instil in them such lessons.
 Mahatma Gandhi, on returning to his village in India, was tasked with cleaning latrines.
 It seemed to him that it was as important and difficult as diplomacy on the international stage

 The principle is understood but not acted on as a point of training save in some rigorous specialist courses for professions.
-The title of UK TV's 'Boot Camp for Marriage', not one to appeal to those who compare their betrothed to a summer rose, is a nod in the direction of the principle.
+The title of UK TV's 'Boot Camp for Marriage', not one to appeal to those who compare their betrothed to a Summer rose, is a nod in the direction of the principle.

 The all-important advantages of suffering has been seen by the sections of the intelligentsia.
 The novelist, Saki, conjured up 'Filboid Studge', the tasty and nutritious foodstuff product at first not selling well despite its initial more enticing name.
-Sales took off when the British Public who during and shortly after the Victorian era were taught sensibly to 'Grin and bear it', lapped up their opportunity to chew at the re-named horrid-sounding stuff between their Stiff Upper Lips.
+Sales took off when the Victorian British Public, taught sensibly to 'Grin and bear it', lapped up their opportunity to chew at the re-named horrid-sounding stuff between their Stiff Upper Lips.
 The unpleasantness was worth it; By Jove, it did them good.
 Flopsy bunnies, they were not!
 A ramrod back was the approved posture for an officer and a gentleman.
 The pill of Victorian education was soured, not sweetened by candy.